8 Essential Punch Needle Tips for Beginners

 Here’s a video of me showing how to do punch needle embroidery with the Ultra Punch.
 (Be sure to subscribe to my channel for more tutorials about punch needle and other crafts & DIYs!)

-Adjustable Wood Handle Rug Punch
+Lavor 5.6 mm Adjustable Handle Rug Punch

-If you’re new to punch needle or looking for an affordable option, this is a great buy.
+If you’re new to punch needle or looking for an affordable option, this is a great buy

 My only complaint about it is that the handle is a little small and my hand gets a bit cramped when I work with it for a long time.